iSelfSchooling.com - Copyright © 1999-2009 iSelfSchooling.com || References | Job Openings

 Device 2

 h) Set the variable that holds the value of your default device group name.
 If this variable is set, the device group name need not be specified in the command line for subsequent steps.
-Note: Variables are case sensitive.
+Note: Variables are case sensitive

 # SET SYMCLI_DG = mystddg